Quadriceps Strain Causes, Symptoms & Treatment Options

 Symptoms

-- Popping or snapping sensation at the time of injury
+- A popping or snapping sensation at the moment of rectus femoris injury, indicating possible muscle fiber tearing.

 When to see a doctor